MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 The request to get the token is a normal POST message request using the existing message schema.
 It's included in the attachments of an OAuthCard.
 The schema for the OAuthCard class is defined in [Microsoft Bot Schema 4.0](/dotnet/api/microsoft.bot.schema.oauthcard?view=botbuilder-dotnet-stable&preserve-view=true) and it's similar to a sign in card.
 Teams treats this request as a silent token acquisition if the `TokenExchangeResource` property is populated on the card.
 For the Teams channel, only the `Id` property, which uniquely identifies a token request, is honored.

 >[!NOTE]
-> The Microsoft Bot Framework `OAuthPrompt` or the `MultiProviderAuthDialog` is supported for SSO authentication.
+> The :::image type="icon" source="../../../assets/icons/microsoft-icon.png" border="false"::: Microsoft Bot Framework `OAuthPrompt` or the `MultiProviderAuthDialog` is supported for SSO authentication.

 If the user is using the application for the first time and user consent is required, the following dialog box appears to continue with the consent experience: